romanRegmi/Apex-Learning/Asynchronous Apex/Future/README.md

 Can we call a future method from a future?
 No, it isn't possible.
 Chaining is only possible in Queueable.

 5. Can we call batch from future ?
- Ans- No, We cannot call otherwise Fatal Error(System.AsyncException) error will occur.
+- No, We cannot.
+If we do, we get the fatal error(System.AsyncException).
 FATAL_ERROR System.AsyncException: Database.executeBatch cannot be called from a batch start, batch execute, or future method.

  By making future methods static, Salesforce ensures that they maintain the necessary characteristics for safe and efficient asynchronous execution within the Salesforce platform.